red-blox/zap/docs/config/options.md

 ## `manual_event_loop`

-This option determines if Zap automatically sends reliable events each Heartbeat.
+This option determines if Zap automatically sends reliable events and functions each Heartbeat.

 When enabled, a `SendEvents` function will be exported from the client and server modules that must be called manually.